Could South Korea send troops to fight for Ukraine?

 Seoul could also provide intelligence, military training and weapons, Kateryna Stepanenko, the deputy team lead at the Institute for the Study of War, told The Independent.

-“Military support from South Korea could range from logistics support such as communications gear, aviation parts, tents, food, trucks, anything mechanical to lethal forms ranging from small arms, anti-tank weapons, all the way to long-range missiles,” said Seth Krummrich, a retired US army colonel and vice president of client risk management at Global Guardian.
+“Military support from South Korea could range from logistics support such as communications gear, aviation parts, tents, food, trucks, anything mechanical, to lethal forms ranging from small arms, anti-tank weapons, all the way to long-range missiles,” said Seth Krummrich, a retired US army colonel and the vice-president of client risk management at Global Guardian.

-If Seoul elected to give military support to Ukraine at this stage, it would likely be proportional to Pyongyang’s involvement, the analyst told The Independent.
+If Seoul elected to provide military support to Ukraine at this stage, it would likely be proportional to Pyongyang’s involvement, the analyst told The Independent.

-South Korea cannot send advanced modern weapons to Ukraine, but it can provide decommissioned surface-to-air missile MIM23, 105mm howitzers and artillery ammunition along with machine and assault guns, Pavlo Narozhnyi, a military expert and founder of Ukrainian charity organisation Reactive Post, said.
-It could also send non-military equipment like trucks.
+South Korea cannot send advanced modern weapons to Ukraine, but it can provide decommissioned MIM-23 surface-to-air missiles, 105mm howitzers, and artillery ammunition, along with machine and assault guns, said Pavlo Narozhnyi, a military expert and the founder of Ukrainian charity organisation Reactive Post.
+It could also send non-military equipment such as trucks.

-This was unlikely to trigger Putin’s red lines as the South Korean involvement would be similar to Ukraine receiving aid from other countries, Mr Krummrich said.
+This would be unlikely to trigger Putin’s red lines, as South Korea’s involvement would be similar to Ukraine receiving aid from other countries, Mr Krummrich said.

-The war in Ukraine, the bloodiest conflict in Europe since World War II, is at a critical juncture as it enters its third winter.
+The war in Ukraine, the bloodiest conflict in Europe since the Second World War, is at a critical juncture as it enters its third winter.
 There are signs of military fatigue on both sides.
-While Kyiv has stepped up conscription to hold off the Russians, Moscow is taking aid from its North Korean ally.
+While Kyiv has stepped up conscription to hold off the Russians, Moscow is taking aid from its ally, North Korea.

 Throwing thousands of North Korean soldiers into the war would give Moscow breathing room to build more forces, she added.